matthiassiegel/dynamo-store/README.md

-# DynamoStore — session storage in AWS DynamoDB for Rails apps
+# DynamoStore — session storage in AWS DynamoDB for Rails

 A replacement for Rails' built-in CookieStore and ActiveRecord session storage options using the AWS DynamoDB database service.